jonaspetersorensen/dotfiles/README.md

 #### CUDA

-**DO NOT** follow the install instructions as described in MS docs [Get started with GPU acceleration for ML in WSL](https://docs.microsoft.com/en-us/windows/wsl/tutorials/gpu-compute), they are outdated.
 Go to Nvidia for updated instructions (see below).
 The main challenge with CUDA on WSL is that the default Ubuntu package for CUDA Toolkit comes with a driver.
 This driver will overwrite the link to the windows driver.
 The solution is to install a WSL-Ubuntu specific package for CUDA toolkit directly from Nvidia.

 1. Follow the manual installation steps in nvidia doc [CUDA on WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl)
    1. Remove old key as instructed
    1. Then run "Option 1: Installation of Linux x86 CUDA Toolkit using WSL-Ubuntu Package – Recommended"
+      If `gpg` hangs then modify the command to say `gpg --no-use-agent` as it is most likely wsl/ubuntu waiting for the agent to start up.
    1. Done!

 If you later get the error message `libcuda.so.1 is not a symbolic link` then you fix this in windows as described [here](https://github.com/microsoft/WSL/issues/5663#issuecomment-1068499676)